Jucester/melonn-order-system/README.md

 ```

 Once both, backend and frontend are running, you just go to [http://localhost:3000](http://localhost:3000), and the API will be at [http://localhost:4000](http://localhost:4000).
+You can access with the default user credentials:

+email: admin@test.com
+password: admin 123

 Remember to modify the ports if you change it.